 - Uxbridge was then taken to an aid post and had the remains of the smashed limb amputated.
 His sole comment during the procedure was "The knives appear somewhat blunt."
 Another account from his aide-de-camp even states he made light of the situation by cracking a joke about how his playboy days were coming to an end (he was 47 years old at the time) and that it would be unfair for him to cut younger men out of the game for so long anyway.

-- The battle of Trafalgar involved "crossing the T", sailing straight towards the flanks of the French and Spanish line in full view of their broadside, in order to get close enough to break up their formation and bring superior British gunnery skill and firepower to bear at close range in battle.
+- The battle of Trafalgar involved sailing straight towards the flanks of the French and Spanish line in full view of their broadside, in order to get close enough to break up their formation and bring superior British gunnery skill and firepower to bear at close range in battle.
 During the approach, the wind faltered briefly and the 100-gun HMS Royal Sovereign became motionless in front of the combined Franco-Spanish fleet.
 Legend has it that as his ship was being fired upon by several enemy ships, Collingwood, the Captain, turned to his First Officer and said, "Hopefully the fair wind will resume, or this may well take all day."
-And this is after his already CMOA speech "Now, gentlemen, let us do something today which the world may talk of hereafter."
-And Lord Nelson's "England expects that every man will do his duty" message.
+And this is after his speech "Now, gentlemen, let us do something today which the world may talk of hereafter."
+And Horatio Nelson's "England expects that every man will do his duty" message.
 Wooden Ships and Iron Men indeed!

 - Indeed, a freakish coincidence occurred here—Collingwood, as the Royal Sovereign went into action (and thus, as shrapnel, musket balls, chain and bar shot, and cannon fire was whipping around him) said: "What wouldn't Nelson give to be here?"
 At almost exactly the same moment, Nelson, completely unconcerned with the perilous position of Royal Sovereign, said, "See how that noble fellow Collingwood carries his ship into action!"